How to Remove Scratches From Car Paint

 Apply three coats of primer with five to ten minutes of drying time between each one.
 Use a special primer for plastic if the scratches are on a plastic panel.

 Spray light coats and allow the paint to dry for five to ten minutes before applying another coat.
-Apply as many coats as necessary to match the surrounding paint.
+Apply as many coats as necessary to match the surrounding paint, and try to fix any paint chips you find.

 Spray on four to five light coats with at least 10 minutes of dry time between each coat.
 The clear coat should be completely dry when you touch it.